 How to Submit Your Fiction to The Paris Review

-Founded in 1953 in Paris by Harold L. Humes, Peter Matthiessen, and George Plimpton, The Paris Review has become a legend among literary people.
+Founded in 1953 in Paris by Harold L. Humes, Peter Matthiessen, and George Plimpton, The Paris Review—a literary, English-language magazine—has become a legend among literary people.
 It's perhaps less well-known than The New Yorker, but more intellectual, and perhaps even more prestigious.

 Authors in the Paris Review